jacamo-lang/jacamo-rest/examples/js-son-integration/README.md

   <- -locked(door)[source(porter)].
 ```

-The reason for this is that we manage the revision of the paranoid agent's belief about porter's
+The reason for this is that we manage the revision of the paranoid agent's belief about the porter's
 most recent announcement of the door lock status centrally.
 The JS-son agent obtains the belief
 by querying the belief base of this agent mock.